Menu

 For planning advice

-Refer to other posts on our site and Planning Portal for up to date advice and information.
+Refer to the Planning Portal for up to date advice and information.
 As we said above it’s always best to seek professional advice from a planning consultant in your area.

 This page aims to promote an awareness of the route through planning for a smaller space, but it is not intended to constitute advice.
 Every effort is made to ensure that the information is correct at the date of publication and to avoid any statement which may mislead.
 However, no duty of care is assumed to any person and no liability is accepted for any omission or inaccuracy.
 Always seek specific professional advice.